sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.14.0    * remove fastq_Screen.
+One can use sequana_multitax for taxonomic
+            content and contamination.
 0.13.0    * Update to use the new sequana version and the RNADiff tools.
             target file is not created anymore,
           * the file all_feature.out is now a rule by itself to make sure it is